seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 ## 1 Introduction
 GIAR (Games information and Ratings) is an application that collects information and ratings about videogames.
-A user can search a game by name using the search bar on the top of the homepage and then access to a page that contain informations about the game.
+A user can search a game by name using the search bar on the top of the homepage and then access to a page that contain information about the game.

 The purpose of the project is to implement a sentiment analysis feature that gives to the user information about the players community opinions on the game.
 The opinions are obtained through tweets of the players around the world.

-For each videogame selected by the user, the application will show the amount of `positive` and `negative` opinons the players express in their tweets regarding the game.
+For each videogame selected by the user, the application will show the amount of `positive` and `negative` opinions the players express in their tweets regarding the game.
 The sentiment analysis is performed as a classification task on on-demand fetched tweets.
 Thus, the following steps are performed:
 - Fetching tweets about the selected game through the Twitter API.
-- Tweets preprocessing: Cleaning, Tokenization, Stop Words Removal, Stemming, BOW representation.
+- Tweets pre-processing: Cleaning, Tokenization, Stop Words Removal, Stemming, BOW representation.
 - Classification: positive, negative and none.

 ## 2 Dataset